 What is Penetration Testing?

 Penetration Testing is a method used to check the security of computer systems, web applications, or networks.
-Penetration Testing is performed by talented and skilled IT Security experts or security professionals to determine if a system can be compromised or gain access by an unauthorized user or hacker.
+Penetration testing is performed by talented and skilled IT security experts or security professionals to determine if a system can be compromised or gain access by an unauthorized user or hacker.

 Why Penetration Test Required?

-- To ensure the integrity and security of a network and information systems.
+• To ensure the integrity and security of a network and information systems.

-- To verify compliance with various standards applicable to the organization.
+• To verify compliance with various standards applicable to the organization.

-- To detect persons, devices, or activities accessing systems without authorization and alert the system owners.
+• To detect persons, devices, or activities accessing systems without authorization and alert the system owners.

-- To define a security testing strategy for an organization.
+• To define a security testing strategy for an organization.

-How often to conduct pen testing?
+How often do you conduct pen testing?

 According to Industry Best Practices, most organizations conduct penetration testing at least once a year.
-The frequency of conducting pen testing depends on the type of organization and its security requirements.
+The frequency of pen testing depends on the type of organization and its security requirements.

-Penetration testing can also be performed for various reasons: At the time of software, rollout identifies vulnerabilities in new versions of operating systems, devices, or software and fixes them before attackers exploit them.
+Penetration testing can also be performed for various reasons: At the time of software, it identifies vulnerabilities in new versions of operating systems, devices, or software and fixes them before attackers exploit them.
 It’s important that organizations keep their security policies up-to-date.
 To test the effectiveness of new security controls and mitigate vulnerabilities that may be present in their network.

-Different phases of Penetration Testing
+Different Phases of Penetration Testing

 Planning Phase